Talking about racism as a family

 Regardless of age, it may be a little bit scary as a child to learn that inequality is built into the structure of our society.
 Understanding as well that this could negatively impact their lives or the lives of their loved ones too.
 Therefore, it is useful to reassure them that as the future generation they have the power to change the world!
 They can help shape it into a place that is accepting and celebrates diversity.

-Remember to emphasize that they should not take the weight of the world on their shoulders.
+Remember to emphasise that they should not take the weight of the world on their shoulders.
 We’re all in this together and a problem shared is a problem halved, as they say!

 You’re the role model